Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Magoosh vs Kaplan SAT & ACT

 Our side-by-side comparison of the SAT & ACT prep courses from Kaplan and Magoosh

 If you’re getting ready to start studying for the SAT or ACT and apply to college, one very difficult early decision is which prep course to go with.
-A lot of students and parents immediately turn to Kaplan to help them prep given that they are biggest prep company around.
+A lot of students and parents immediately turn to Kaplan to help them prep given that they are one of the biggest and most well-known prep companies around.
 However, after seeing Magoosh’s price tag and hearing good things, it often becomes a challenge trying to decide between these two prep giants.
-In this detailed comparison guide, we look at how these courses stack up head-to-head so that you can make an informed decision for your own prep.
+In this detailed comparison guide, we look at how their prep courses stack up head-to-head so that you can make an informed decision for your own study journey.

 Quality of Coursework

 Although Kaplan and Magoosh offer similar types of study materials in terms of practice questions and video lessons, our team prefers Kaplan’s integrated approach to learning with a curriculum woven around dynamic learning modules (similar to PrepScholar SAT/ACT).